WenqinSHAO/rtt/docs/path_analysis.md

 ```
 Algo: split_and_merge
 InPut: sequence of (Paris ID, IP Path)
-OutPut: sequence of segments in InPut following a same IFP
+OutPut: sequence of path segments in InPut following a same IFP

 segment_seq <- backward_extension(InPut)
 popular_pattern <- any complete IFP that ever lasts more than 2 * Paris ID in length continuously in segment_seq